-Our compensation committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.
+Our compensation committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.

 Nominating and Corporate Governance Committee

 Our nominating and corporate governance committee consists of Mses.
 Lepore and Wadors and Mr. Neff.
 The chair of our nominating and corporate governance committee is Ms. Lepore.
 Our board of directors has determined that each member of the nominating and corporate governance committee is independent under the listing standards of Nasdaq.